wasmerio/wasmer.io/_posts/wasmer-go-embedding-1.0.md

 We are talking about the host function implementation.
 To create a proper host function, we use the `NewFunction` function.
-It is also possible to create a new host function with `NewFunctionWithEnvironment` which expects of a function with the following form:
+It is also possible to create a new host function with an attached environment with `NewFunctionWithEnvironment` which expects a function of the following form:

 ```go